Unmatched Dominance/C887 The Abnormality of the Grass and Trees

 + Add to Library

-The scene shifted.
-While preparing a meal, she nicked her finger, and dark green blood oozed out.
+A green giant dragon, its maw dripping with saliva, pursued her with eyes alight with a mix of thrill and ferocity.
+The scene shifted; while preparing a meal, she accidentally sliced her finger, and dark green blood oozed out.
 She stared at the blood and let out a terrified scream.
+In another vision, she walked through a forest where the flora burgeoned rapidly in her wake.

-Before long, beads of sweat glistened on her forehead and along her graceful neck.
+These scenes seemed to be corporeal reflections of her current dreams.
+Before long, beads of sweat glistened on her forehead and slender neck.
 She shivered in her sleep, looking utterly forlorn.

 ...

-Qi Yunhong was fast asleep, snoring loudly with a trickle of drool at the corner of his mouth.
+Qi Yunhong was fast asleep, his snoring resonating through the air, a dribble of saliva at the corner of his mouth.
+Qin Yun sat in meditation, deeply engrossed in understanding the intricacies of the "Cyan Sun Arts."

-After several days in hiding, the news of his slaying Chu Jing had spread across the Boundless Land.
-He was confident that Yan Qiling, and the power backing her, would soon take action.
+After several days in hiding, the news of his slaying Qu Jing had permeated the Everlands.
+He was confident that Yan Qiling, and the power backing him, would soon react.
+By then, the Ethereal Void Sect's attempts to assassinate him within the bounds of the Crimson Sun Empire would likely come to naught.

 The vegetation was growing at a rate visible to the naked eye.

-Instead, he simply watched from a distance.
+Instead, he simply watched from a distance, in silence.

 Yu Yuan responded with an unconcerned smile and a nod to the old woman.